Madrid Metro: Narrow profile

 CAF series 3000: The newest of the narrow line trainsets, series 3000 were commissioned for the reopening of line 3 after its complete renewal in the early 2000s.
 Their constituent subunits can be completely joined through crossable articulations, making it possible to go from the head to the tail without actually exiting the train.
 This has earned them the nickname of "boa", a term usually applied in Spain to double-length buses with such joints.
-They are currently servicing lines 2, R, 3, 4 and 5.
+They are currently servicing lines 2, 3, 4, 5 and the Ramal.
 Series 3000 trains look rather like a narrowed version of series 8000, while the interior uses mainly yellow and light blue tones.

 Wide profile

-A series 5000 train at Plaza Elíptica station on Line 6, the circular line.
+A series 5000 train at Plaza Elíptica station on line 6.

 CAF series 5000: Currently servicing line 9 and occasionally line 6, this model has had a long history: the first trainsets were delivered in 1974 for the newly opened, first wide-profile line 7, while the latest subseries, 5500, of which 24 trainsets of 6 cars each were built, entered service in 1993.
 They were the last to use the old, square "box-like" design from CAF, which was already becoming unpopular for its exaggerate priming of effectiveness versus aesthetics.
 The first iteration featured a wood lookalike coating for the inner walls and a novel seat distribution in two-seat rows perpendicular to the train walls, making them look not unlike older regional trains.
 Subseries 5100–5200 returned to the traditional seating along the train walls, but still included another feature from the first iteration, automatic opening of all the gates in the train.
 The final subseries, 5500, has a distinct, darker color scheme and returns to the usual on-demand opening of train gates with a button on each one.
-Being the oldest rolling stock in operation in the wide profile lines, many cars were retired or sold to the Buenos Aires Underground for operation on Line B to make up for shortfalls on the line following extensions.
+Being the oldest rolling stock in operation in the wide profile lines, many cars were retired or sold to the Buenos Aires Underground for operation on line B to make up for shortfalls on the line following extensions.